HadrienG2/code-that-counts/src/multithreading-pool.md

 - 2 well-pinned threads beat sequential counting above 256 thousand iterations (16x better).
 - 4 well-pinned threads do so above 1 million iterations (8x better).
-- 8 threads do so above 4 million iterations (4x better).
+- 8 threads do so above 2 million iterations (8x better).
 - 16 hyperthreads do so above 8 million iterations, (4x better).
-- Asymptotic performance at large amounts of iterations is about 10% lower, likely as a result of losing rayon's dynamic load balancing, which makes the performance more sensitive to background tasks and scheduling jitter.
+- Asymptotic performance at large amounts of iterations is comparable.

 So, with this specialized implementation, we've cut down the small-task overhead by a sizable factor that goes up as the number of threads goes down.
 But can we